 Join the Practice

-If you are within our area (see map opposite) you will be asked to fill in a registration form and a new patient health questionnaire to enable us to register you on the computer.
+If you are within our area (see map opposite) you can register with this GP surgery (see below to register online or with a paper form).
 You will then be offered an appointment to attend a brief New Patient Health Check.

 Once you have been accepted as a patient, your medical records will be transferred to the practice and you will be sent a new medical card.
 Your medical records may take several weeks to arrive at the practice.